raymondariwoola/Event-Calendar/README.md

 # Calendar
-Simple calendar using Html, css , Bootstrap and javascript
+Simple event calendar using Html, css , Bootstrap and javascript